britecharts/britecharts/README.md

 [![Britecharts Logo][36]][31]

-> Britecharts is a client-side **reusable Charting Library** based on [D3.js v4][1] that allows easy and intuitive use of charts and components that can be composed together creating amazing visualizations.
+> Britecharts is a client-side **reusable Charting Library** based on [D3.js v4][1] that offers easy and intuitive use of charts and components that can be composed together to create amazing visualizations.

 [![Build Status](https://travis-ci.org/eventbrite/britecharts.svg?branch=master)](https://travis-ci.org/eventbrite/britecharts)
 [![npm version](https://badge.fury.io/js/britecharts.svg)](https://badge.fury.io/js/britecharts)
 [![Bower version](https://badge.fury.io/bo/britecharts.svg)](https://badge.fury.io/bo/britecharts)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Britecharts [components][32] have been written in ES2016 with a Test Driven methodology so they are **fully tested**, and we are commited to keeping them that way.
+Britecharts [components][32] have been written in ES2016 with a Test Driven methodology, so they are **fully tested**, and we are committed to keeping them that way.

 ## Key Features